belaz19/llm-explore-Norway/norway_guide/README.md

 # Norway Tourist Guide
-This is the "Norway Tourist Guide" app.It has a knowledge base of 150 most popular attractions in Norway of different kind: sightseeing, hiking, cruise, etc.
+This is the "Norway Tourist Guide" app.
+It has the knowledge base of 150 most popular attractions in Norway of different kind: sightseeing, hiking, cruise, etc.
 It provides you a user interface where you can ask a question related to tourist attractions in Norway and get an answer.
 If you are planning your vacations in Norway, this is an app for you.
 You